 You will want to find a Gmail cloud solution that offers phishing and malware protection by not just the sender information but also scanning the subject line, email body, attachments, and images.
 Your Gmail application security solution should also allow you to use customizable policy rules so the system can automatically take corrective action.
 This allows you to secure your organization’s G Suite, even while you’re away or working on other priorities.

 Criminals have figured out that malicious links in emails are fairly easily picked up by spam filters in Gmail.
 And they’ve found a clever way around it.
 One of Gmail’s fatal flaws is that, typically, it will see it’s own links as safe.
 So, a criminal can paste a phishing link into a Google Doc, and then share or email it to unsuspecting users.

 With a Google cloud monitor installed, malware threats like this are detected and quarantined from your cloud environment.
-The system can also detect if malicious files are being imported into your Google Drive and/or Team Drives by a known or unknown user.
+The system can also detect if malicious files are being imported into your Google Drive and/or Shared Drives by a known or unknown user.
 System admins set up their own level of risk tolerance and can set up the system to delete or quarantine these types of files.
 They can also choose to set up an alert and notification practice, so others know that something suspicious is going on and that they should not interact with the file.